7 Best Pressure Washers for Home Use in 2026

 Surface-Specific PSI Guide

 One of the biggest mistakes new pressure washer owners make is using the same nozzle and pressure setting on every surface.
 Different materials have dramatically different tolerances, and exceeding them causes irreversible damage.
+If you want a machine-specific answer, run your PSI and GPM through our free pressure washer PSI, GPM & nozzle calculator — it flags the correct nozzle size and warns you when your pressure is too high for the surface you picked.

 Vehicles and boats: Stay under 1500 PSI with a 25 or 40-degree nozzle.
 Higher pressure strips clear coat, forces water into door seals and electrical connections, and can dent thin body panels.
 Keep the nozzle at least 12 inches from the surface.
 Every electric model in this roundup handles this task.